Skip to main content

 Die lubricants provide a lubricating film on the mold surface during the die casting process to aid in die release.
-Proper die lubrication results in clean, bright castings and less likelihood of corrosion or pitting on the mold surface.
-Here are several reasons die lubricants are used:
+Proper die lubrication results in clean, bright castings and a lower likelihood of corrosion or pitting on the mold surface.
+Below are several reasons die lubricants are used.

 RELEASE